dannyvelas/StarCommand/README.md

     - "root", for your OS and file system.
 From what I've seen this takes up around 30% of the space you gave it.
     - "data", for VM disks.
 This seems to take up whatever remaining space there is from the space you gave it.
   - If you don't want Proxmox to use all the remaining space on your drive for VM disks, then you should use a value for the `hdsize` field which is smaller than the total capacity of your drive.
 This is especially true if you have a smaller hard-drive and can't easily add storage.
 You can put the available space to better use, like for storing media content.
+- After, you will be asked for an administrator email and password.
+Create a password, enter it, and store it in Bitwarden.
+This will be the "root" password.
 - In setup, on the "Management Network Configuration" page:
   - For management interface, pick the network card that is being used for ethernet.
-  - For Hostname (FQDN), put proxmox.lan.
+  - For Hostname (FQDN), put `proxmox.lan`.
+The part before the first `.` will become your Proxmox node name.
+In this case, my node name is `proxmox`.
+From here on, we will use the special value `<node-name>` to represent your node name.
   - For IP address (CIDR), pick an IP address that is not assigned by your router and that you can reserve for your server.
 This will be used a lot.
 From here on, we will use the special value `1.2.3.4` to represent your server's IP address.
   - For gateway, put the IP address of your router.
 From here on, we will use the special value `10.0.0.1` to represent your router's IP address.
   - For DNS server, put either your router's IP address or use a public DNS server like `1.1.1.1` (Cloudflare) `8.8.8.8` (Google).
 - Verify that from another computer you can `ping 1.2.3.4` and access `https://1.2.3.4:8006`.
-- Add an `ssh` key to your Proxmox server and verify afterward that you have remote `ssh` access to your server from your other computer.
+- Run: `ssh-copy-id -i /path/to/your/public/.ssh/key root@1.2.3.4`.
+In other words, add an `ssh` key to your Proxmox server and verify afterward that you have remote `ssh` access to your server from your other computer.
+- If you're using a laptop as a server, you might want to run this as well so that you can close the lid without it sleeping: `sudo systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target`.

 ## Ansible
 ### Variables set up